-3. Algebraic inquisitive semantics
+3. Algebraic foundations for inquisitive semantics

 Exactly the same strategy can be applied in the inquisitive setting.
-Only now we will have a richer notion of propositions, and a different entailment order on them: propositions are not only ordered in terms of their informative content, but also in terms of their inquisitive content.
+Only now we will have a richer notion of propositions, and a different entailment order on them, sensitive to both informative and inquisitive content.